Port of Piraeus: Late Antiquity and Middle Ages

-In the late 4th century BC Piraeus went into a long period of decline; the harbours were only occasionally used for the Byzantine fleet and the city was mostly deserted throughout the Ottoman occupation of Greece.
+In the late 4th century Piraeus went into a long period of decline; the harbours were only occasionally used for the Byzantine fleet and the town was mostly deserted throughout the Ottoman occupation of Greece.

 Present

 In 2002 the Piraeus Port Authority (PPA) and the Greek government signed a concession agreement.
 The Greek government leased the port zone lands, buildings and facilities of Piraeus Port to PPA for 40 years.
 In 2008 the duration of the concession agreement was modified from 40 to 50 years.
 With this modification the lease is ending in 2052.
 Since the Greek government-debt crisis started in late 2009 the Greek government planned to privatize several state-owned assets.
 These assets are believed to be worth around 50 billion euros.
-One of these assets is the port of Piraeus.
-The Port is a major employer in the region.
+One of these assets is the Piraeus Port Authority (PPA).
+The port is a major employer in the region.